dvincentwest/radie/doc/source/articles/creating_a_new_visualization.rst

-The rest of the methods of the Visualization class relate to the specifics of this particular visualization, rather than any general requirements or convenience classes of the dataquick viewer, from here on out it is an exercise of gui programming.
+The rest of the methods of the Visualization class relate to the specifics of this particular visualization, rather than any general requirements or convenience classes of the radie viewer, from here on out it is an exercise of gui programming.
 As long as it stays within the widget and plays nice with the rest of the Viewer program it can be as simple or as complex as the designer wishes.